jonhue/amp-html/README.md

     $ rails g amphtml:views

 *Each* of them supports the `--split || -s` option to use **both** regular views and AMP views.
-To add components, you need to pass them as option to the `helpers` and `views` generators.
+To add components, you need to pass them as option to the each generator.

 ### Test and validate AMP